burger icon

 Payment methods - the real lowdown for Aussies

 Oshi covers the classics: bank cards, e-wallets, even those Neosurf vouchers you spot at Coles.
-Oh-and crypto if you're feeling spicy!
+Oh-and crypto if you’re feeling spicy!
 Prefer something quick?
-Here are my top picks:
+Here are my top picks, though you should keep a few realities in mind regarding speed:

 • Visa, Mastercard: Classic card plonk.
-Minimum $10-$20, usually instant.
-I've had banks throw a tantrum mid-transfer-so don't panic if it doesn't work straight away (switch methods if they muck about).
+Minimum usually around A$15-A$30.
+I’ve had banks throw a tantrum mid-transfer-so don’t panic if it doesn’t work straight away (switch methods if they muck about).
 Daily max?
-Depends on your bank, but unless you're a whale, you're probably sweet.
+Depends on your bank, but unless you’re a whale, you’re probably sweet.

-Honestly, I'm not a fan of cards-the odd block or bank delay drives me nuts.
-Crypto's brilliant if you can stomach the tech headache.
-Fair warning: sometimes you'll be waiting on confirmations.
+Honestly, I’m not a fan of cards-the odd block or bank delay drives me nuts.
+Crypto’s brilliant if you can stomach the tech headache, but do keep in mind that "instant" can sometimes mean "later today."

 Crypto payments: myth-busting for Aussies